ladio1z/my_kubernetes_projects/README.md

 This is Repo is keeping the projects using Kubernetes.

-Kubernes is great tool in orchestration containers.
+Kubernets is great tool in orchestration containers.